nghitran/qaa/README.md

 QAA
 ===

-A OpenSource Question and Answer Web Application
+An Open-source Question and Answer Web Application

 System Requirements